- Find A Teacher

 The Branch is an unincorporated association affiliated with the Music Teachers’ Association of California (the “MTAC,” the “State,” or the “association”).
 The Branch derives its 501(c)(6) tax-exempt status through a group exemption under the Music Teachers’ Association of California, and is subject to the bylaws, rules, regulations, policies, and procedures of the State.

 The common purposes of the Association and the Branch shall be the promotion of musical culture and the pursuit of excellence in the field of music education in support and advancement of the profession of music teaching, and in furtherance of such purposes:

 a) To promote excellence in professional standards and the continuing education of music teachers;

 b) To develop and provide pedagogical and assessment resources to support high-quality music instruction;

 c) To ensure a well-balanced, comprehensive approach to music instruction through a rich variety of programs that explore the multiple dimensions of music and music education;

 d) To encourage the involvement and participation of persons of all ages and abilities in appreciating, understanding, engaging in, and learning music.

 state laws, shall not discriminate.
-MTAC Delta Branch will make every effort to accommodate students with special needs in order to make participation in State programs accessible and available to them.
+MTAC Delta Branch will make every effort to accommodate students with special needs to make participation in State programs accessible and available.

 ARTICLE IV.
 MEMBERSHIP